-On a clear night, you can take in the show from many spots in the city; pretty much anywhere along the Seine River in central Paris between the Ile de la Cite and the Pont d'Iena offers good views of the sparkling iron structure bursting into mesmerizing sparkles.
+On a clear night, you can take in the spectacle from numerous places in the city.
+Riverside views are favored by most tourists: pretty much anywhere along the Seine River in central Paris between the Ile de la Cite and the Pont d'Iena offers good views of the sparkling iron structure bursting into mesmerizing sparkles.

 Place du Trocadero: Otherwise, many tourists head over to the Place du Trocadero (Metro: Trocadero) for much more dramatic, up-close impressions and photo ops of the tower in its scintillating nighttime persona.